INTERESTED IN A COLLEGE SCIENCE MAJOR?

 Robotics Technology: Unmanned Aerial Vehicles; Soft Robotics; Other Types of Robotics.

 Sciences and Health Technology: Physics; Biology; Chemistry; Health.

 Multidisciplinary Technology: Combinations of Sciences and Engineering Disciplines.

 Form a team of two to four participants.

-Final Project Demonstration and Poster Presentation will be on line on 8/31/2021
+Final Project Demonstration and Poster Presentation will be due on line on May 31, 2024.

 Each project will be judged based on inclusive and collaborative the team is and its overall complexity, originality and completion of the work with extra creativity giving your project an advantage.